 Wondering if you have too many devices on WiFi?
 Most of the wireless routers and access points state they can support about 250 devices connected at once.
-This WiFi connection number includes computers, cameras, tablets, smartphones, appliances, and a wide variety of other devices that are now internet-enabled.
+This WiFi connection number includes computers, cameras, tablets, mobile smartphones, appliances, and a wide variety of other devices that are now internet-enabled.
 However, this doesn’t mean that because you can theoretically connect close to 250 devices on a single access point that you should do it.

 How many devices can share the internet?

 How many devices can connect to WiFi at one time?
-We understand that in a network, the functionality of the internet connection shared is likely to be slow since many devices and computers are struggling to access the web at the same time.
-The big question remains, how many devices are too many devices on WiFi?
+We understand that in a network, the functionality of even the best shared internet connection is likely to be slow since many devices and computers are struggling to access the web at the same time.
+The question remains, how many devices are too many devices on WiFi?
 Users may also ask “What is the maximum amount of devices for a router?”

 When discussing how to know how many devices are connected to a WiFi router, the general rule is to limit connections to a home network, for instance, to about 45.
-The actual number is going to widely vary depending on the task by each of those devices.
-For example, if an internet user is downloading videos, MP3s, or other heavy files, the internet will likely slow down for all users.
+However, this recommended number for router device limits varies widely depending on the task each device performs.
+For example, if a device is downloading videos or other heavy files, the internet will likely slow down for all users.
 This is because heavy files require extra bandwidth than simple web browsing or checking email.
 On the other hand, if a network is hosting FTP or servers for gaming, the recommended limit on the number of devices connected will be lower.

 How to Maximize the Potential of Your Network

 Fixing a second access point or a router on a network can help you to distribute the load of your network.
 This is possible by increasing the number of access points to your network and any number of devices that can successfully be supported.
-However, this is likely to make the network become difficult to manage and you will likely require network management services.
+However, this may make the network become difficult to manage and you might require network management services.

-The other thing you can do if you have one or more routers capable of supporting a lot of devices is to increase the bandwidth by increasing the subscription with your ISP.
+The other thing you can do, if you have one or more routers capable of supporting a lot of devices, is increase the bandwidth by increasing the subscription with your ISP.

 In a situation where your internet subscription and network devices allow you to download at a rate of 1 Gbps, having 50 devices connected at once will allow each device to use up to 20 megabits of data per second.

-When you are ready to have a network assessment performed, contact Fusion for a fair analysis.
+When you are ready to have a network assessment performed, contact Fusion Connect for a fair analysis.
 We can suggest options to meet both your demand and locations, while keeping an eye on your available budget.
-The key is making sure your team can function at the highest productivity to meet your customers’, and future customers’, needs.
-Get in touch with us today!
+The key is making sure your team can function at the highest productivity to meet your current and future customers’ needs.